-Here are the 2015 and 2016 Post 9/11 GI Bill BAH Rates for students.
-Post 9/11 Gill Bill benefits include a Monthly Housing Allowance (aka BAH rate) for eligible veterans and service members.
+Here are the 2020 and 2021 Post 9/11 GI Bill® BAH Rates for students.
+Post 9/11 and Forever GI Bill benefits include a Monthly Housing Allowance (aka GI Bill BAH rate) for eligible veterans and service members.

 |Type of School||MHA Rate|

 |Schools in US Territories||E-5 with dependents Overseas Housing Allowance (OHA) Rate for school location|